pandas-dev/pandas/doc/source/development/code_style.rst

 In Python 3, absolute imports are recommended.
 In absolute import doing something like ``import string`` will import the string module rather than ``string.py`` in the same directory.
-As much as possible, you should try to write out absolute imports that show the whole import chain from toplevel pandas.
+As much as possible, you should try to write out absolute imports that show the whole import chain from top-level pandas.

-Explicit relative imports are also supported in Python 3.
-But it is not recommended to use it.
+Explicit relative imports are also supported in Python 3 but it is not recommended to use them.
 Implicit relative imports should never be used and are removed in Python 3.

 For example: